-- Hepatitis B vaccine: Learners must submit proof of immunity by quantitative serology (as opposed to qualitative serology).
+- Hepatitis B vaccine: Learners must submit proof of immunity by quantitative serology (defined as >10mIU/mL).
 Please be aware there are two types of lab tests of immunity.
 Qualitative immunity shows result as either positive or negative.
 Quantitative immunity shows results as a measure of the amount of antibody present.
 It is required that students submit a lab report with a quantitative value.

 - Alternatively, one of the following must apply:

-- Learners may be in the process of completing their initial series or their second series.
+- Learners may be in the process of completing their initial vaccination series.